ashstarr/T38_task2/README.md

 4. The watch_next.py file will run in docker

-5. Enter the name of a film and a description of the filem when prompted.
-The program will run and return a recomnedation

 ## Usage
-Run the code and read the ouput
+1. Enter the name of a film
+2. Enter a description of the film

+The program will run and return a recommendation

 ## Credits
 Ash Starr - Who wrote the code